“Using equipment and making adaptations to the home environment can help someone to continue to do things for themselves for longer. “

 - Easy to use mobile phones

 - Detectors for carbon monoxide, smoke, flooding, gas and heat

 - Fiddles muffs for restless hands

 Please note that the Home Independence Centre provides people with the opportunity to ‘try’ products out before they buy them – we have a small range of products for sale, but we may signpost you to other suppliers for you to purchase products independently.

 The Alzheimer’s Society has an online shop with daily living aids available for purchase.

-We can design and install accessible bathrooms that are dementia-friendly.
+We can help install accessible bathrooms that are dementia-friendly.
 This includes level access showers with no step to get into the shower, shower seats and grab rails to lower the risk of falls, low surface temperature radiators to reduce the risk of scalding, contrasting colours so that different items stand out and easy-to-use shower controls.

 See how we helped Bridget and Robert build an accessible bathroom.

 We can make bespoke adaptations to the home, tailored to personal needs.
 If you’re thinking of a garage conversion, home extension, a downstairs toilet, or anything else to make your home more accessible to you, we can give you more information on this.

 If required, we can help you to explore funding options.